RebecaTonu/extractingBTCrelationalDB/README.md

 ## Dataset Extraction

 The `Retrieve.py` script connects directly to a Bitcoin Core node through JSON-RPC and extracts blockchain information over a configurable block range.

-The extracted data includes information about:
+The extracted data is exported as CSV files containing block, transaction, input, output, and wallet information.
+Each CSV file includes the following attributes:

 ### Blocks